 This game teaches your seven-year-old the importance of listening and being attentive while improving their decision-making capabilities.
 They also get to do a variety of activities that nurture their fine motor skills.

 21. Build A Blanket Fort

-An evergreen indoor activity for kids of seven!
+This is an evergreen indoor activity for kids of seven who like making forts using different items like dominoes.
 You can get creative and build a cozy rainy-day blanket fort or just a springtime reading nook.

 - Just pull out some light blankets or screens and start pinning or tying them onto nearby knobs, doorknobs, or hinges.